archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 ## Removing Applications

-During all these years of android use, I had ended up with a set of applications that I thought I should have installed "just in case I need them".
+During all these years of Android use, I had ended up with a set of applications that I thought I should have installed "just in case I need them".

 This time I decided to keep only what is really needed for my everyday use, focusing in productivity.